vibetrace/api/README.markdown

     @param {String} [item.location] - OPTIONAL item's standard price in EURO
     ````

+ - _NOTE_ all properties that are not specified in the signature above will be ignored.
  - if payload is not correct, a `400 Bad Request` is returned, together with a detailed error payload in json format.
  - if successful, the response will be `201 Created`, and the payload of the response is a json representation of the resource.
  - a successful POST response payload returns the same data as the request payload and has the following signature: